 Add the tofu cubes in, and cook for 10 minutes on low-medium heat.
 You don’t want to boil the tofu, because the bubbling will break up the tofu.

 10 minutes later, turn off the heat, and add the cooked hardboiled eggs in.
 Make sure the eggs and tofu are all submerged in the braising liquid.
 Put aside.

 Contrary to popular belief, food absorb flavours better when they’re cool, as opposed to continuous cooking.
 This is why braised and curry dishes always taste better overnight, even though they’re just chillin’.

-The braised pork is ready to serve in 1 hours time, but after at least 6 hours.
+The braised pork is ready to serve in 1 hours time, but best eaten after at least 6 hours.
 The best time to prepare this dish would be either early in the morning so you can have it for dinner, or at night so you can have it the day after.